7 min read

 Use Case | Description |

-Payments & Remittances | Fast, low-cost global money transfer |
+Payments & Remittances | Fast, cost effective global money transfer |

-Trading | Stable pair for crypto trades, hedging, and arbitrage |
+Trading | Stable pair for crypto trades |

 Fiat On/Off-Ramps | Seamless transition between USD and crypto |